carlosbrando/rails21-book/text/04_ActionPack/01_timezone.markdown

 	Time.new.to_s
 	# => "2006-10-12 10:39:24 +0200″

-What's all of that have about with Rails 2.1 ?
-Everything, since Rails is being prepared to deal with these modifications.
-The **TimeWithZone** class, for example, just received an implementation to work with the methods of the first example.
+What's all of that have to do with Rails 2.1?
+Everything.
+Rails is being prepared to deal with these modifications.
+The **TimeWithZone** class, for example, just received some enhancements to work with the methods of the first example.